Register an animal feed business with the council and find further information on animal feed legislation.

 It includes the requirements for stable and feeding equipment, storage of feed, distribution, feed and water and personnel.

-Please note: The above is only a brief outline of the requirements and intended to provide basic guidance.
+Please note: the above is only a brief outline of the requirements and intended to provide basic guidance.
 It is not a complete or authoritative statement of the law.
-For further assistance with this or any other food standards matter please contact the food standards team, as shown below.

 Since 1 January 2006, feed hygiene legislation has applied to farmers, growers and other producers, in many cases for the first time, as part of the 'farm to fork' approach to food safety.